dazscripts/ScriptingLessons/Lessons/Basics/Variables.md

 ### What is a Variable?

-A variablemis an object in your code designed to be used as storage to reference to other values and objects efficiently.
+A variable is an object in your code designed to be used as storage to reference to other values and objects efficiently.

 ### What are some use cases for this?